ritamk/AutoInsta/README.md

 # AutoInsta
 A side project, to simply help myself learn more about browser automation.
-The documentation is absolutely premature, just like the whole project itself.
+The documentation is absolutely premature, just like the project itself.
 I will modify it once I myself am happy with my progress at this.

 ## Actions
 <ul>